Er Dong

-Er Dong (二冬 (èr dōng)), directed by Yang Jin(杨瑾 (Yáng Jǐn)), is a 2008 narrative independent Chinese film about a rebellious teenager in rural northern China.
+Er Dong (二冬 (èr dōng)), directed by Yang Jin (杨瑾 (Yáng Jǐn)), is a 2008 narrative independent Chinese film about a rebellious teenager in rural northern China.
 The film is shot in documentary-style and is the director's second feature.

 Plot

-Er Dong and his Christian mother lives in a rural Chinese village.
+Er Dong and his Christian mother live in a rural Chinese village.
 She sends him to a Christian boarding school because of his inappropriate behavior, hoping that God will give him a new direction in life.
 At the school, Er meets a girl, Chang'e, and they are almost expelled because of their misconduct.